htobin/htobin.github.io/projects/sudoku.md

   <img class="ui image" src="../images/sudokuPic.jpg">
 </div>

-This is a sample of some of the cirriculum we had last semester.
-We had to create a sudoku puzzle solver recursively.
-It was pretty simple since the creation of the puzzle was already done.
-As well as the checks in the program were done, all that was needed was to correctly solve it.
-It was also assumed that all puzzles were solvable.
+This is a sample of some of the cirriculum we had last semester in ics 211.
+The point of the assignment was to create a recursive sudoku puzzle solver.
+This was under the assumption that all sudoku puzzles were solvable.
+We were given premade puzzles that were confirmed to be solvable.
+We were also given the checks for determining whether the row, columb, or 3 x 3 box had the number that was being determined.

 <a href="https://github.com/htobin/ManiniProjects2">Check out my early projects!</a>